Nouveau projet

 DétailsNouveau projet

 At the crossroads between Guadeloupe and North America, Jocelyn Ménard is a saxophonist with a warm sound.
-Trained in Montreal and New York, he finally settled in Guadeloupe in the late 1980s to teach.
-He quickly became part of the island’s musical community, with whom he regularly plays and sets up many projects.
-After a first album in 2001, he opened his own school and developed his project Gwanada, which combines Caribbean rhythms with the influences of his native Canada.
-In 2012, he published Terre Mère (Mother Earth), which developed the compositions created with Gwanada.
-After Pwofési A Man Jàn, which was combining music, visual arts and dance, Jocelyn is developing his new Caribbean Jazz Group.
+Trained in Montreal, New York and Paris, he moved to Guadeloupe in the late 80s to teach.
+He quickly became part of the island’s musical community, with whom he played and set up numerous projects.
+After a first album in 2001, he opened his own school, and developed his Gwanada project, which blends Caribbean rhythms with influences from his native Canada.
+In 2012, he released Terre Mère, which expands on the compositions created with Gwanada.
+Jocelyn shares his music between the West Indies and Canada, where he performs regularly.
+He can be found performing at New ‘Ti Paris, Creole Beach and Diamant in Guadeloupe, as well as at Bar Saint-Angèle and Dièse Onze in Montreal.
+Jocelyn is currently touring the new format of his Caribbean Jazz Group on these different stages.